d2s/Documentation/Docs/HowtoUseRsyncOSX.md

 ## RsyncOSX is not suitable to all users

-The primary objective for me to write and use RsyncOSX is for storing backup of local volumes to _low cost remote server_ and assist me to keep my _two Macbook desktops in sync_.
+The primary objective for me to write and use RsyncOSX is for storing backup of local volumes to _low cost remote server_ and assist me to keep my _two MacBook desktops in sync_.
 The remote servers might be running either Linux, Solaris, OpenSolaris, FreeBSD or other BSD based server OS.
 To set up and use all the functionality of RsyncOSX require some computer skills as login to a remote server (from terminal) and set up private/public key based ssh password-less logins.
 Some basic understanding of the command-line tool rsync is also recommended.

 Any user just looking for an easy to use backup tool is advised to use other and probably more suitable tools than RsyncOSX.
 To fully understand and use RsyncOSX I recommend the following: